 Content Marketing ROI Formula

-The first thing we want to go over is calculating your return on investment when looking at direct sales.
-On average, 47% of consumers read 3-5 blog posts before committing to a product or service.
-If you can measure how many of your visitors are becoming customers after interacting with your content, you’ll have a much easier time finding areas where you can improve.
+The first thing we want to discuss is how to calculate your return on investment when considering direct sales.
+On average, 47% of shoppers read 3-5 blog posts before deciding on a product or service.
+If you can track how many of your visitors turn into customers after engaging with your content, you’ll find it easier to identify areas for improvement.

 Let’s look at the formula, then we will explain how it works.